 There are few trade-offs here – the safer energy sources are also the least polluting.
 Coal performs poorly on both metrics: it has severe health costs in the form of air pollution, and emits large quantities of greenhouse gas emissions per unit of energy.
 Oil, then gas, are better than coal, but are still much worse than nuclear and renewables on both counts.

 Nuclear, wind, hydropower and solar energy all cluster in the bottom-left of the chart.
 They are all safe, low-carbon options.
-But they still account for a very small share of global energy production – less than 10% of primary energy – as we see from the bubble size.
+But they still account for a very small share of global energy consumption – less than 10% of primary energy – as we see from the bubble size.

 There is fierce debate about which low-carbon energy technologies we should pursue.
 And there are of course other aspects to consider, such as cost, construction times, and location-specific resource availability.
 But on the basis of human health, safety and carbon footprint, nuclear and modern renewables are both winners.
 A number of studies have found the same: there are large co-benefits for human health and safety in transitioning away from fossil fuels, regardless of whether you replace them with nuclear or renewables.19